 The point.
 Folding the network in gives Vivo tighter control over where and how fast fiber gets built.

-Brazil’s biggest telecom operator is about to swallow its own fiber unit, undoing a structure it set up just a few years ago.
-The move is technical, but it signals a clear shift in strategy.
+Brazil’s biggest telecom operator is about to swallow its own fiber unit.
+That undoes a structure it set up just a few years ago.

 Fiber-optic cabling